Whole-home renovation

 Long-view owners

-Families planning around how they actually want to live.
+Families planning around how they actually live.

 Phased complexity

-Owners who need better sequencing, not just more labor.
+Owners who need sequencing, not just labor.

 • What stays, what moves, and which structural changes actually matter

-What homeowners feel later
+What you feel after

 Need clarity first